tahaalfoghi/NorthWindApi/README.md

 - `POST /api/customers` - Create a new customer.
 - `GET /api/orders` - Retrieve all orders.
 - `PUT /api/orders/{id}` - Update an order by ID.
+- `Patch /api/Customer/UpdatePatch` - Update Customer by Id choose the field to update only not all the fields should be updated. in this way:-
+"path": "string", # the column you want to update "op": "string", # op must be replace
+"value": "string"  # new value

 For detailed API documentation, visit [Swagger UI](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-8.0) after running the application.